 Play lord of the manor on a bucolic adventure at five-star luxury hotel and spa Coworth Park, Dorchester Collection’s only country outpost

 Coworth Park is truly the definition of a luxury countryside retreat; a snowy white, 17th-century grand manor house set on 240 acres of plush parkland and manicured, tree-lined lawn, nestled in leafy Berkshire.
-The five-star hotel prides itself on opulence without stuffiness, which rings true from the moment you roll up at the imposing columned entrance, greeted with smiles and bonhomie.
+The contemporary, five-star hotel prides itself on opulence without stuffiness, which rings true from the moment you roll up at the majestic columned entrance, greeted with smiles and bonhomie.
 Ebullient staff are attentive but not intrusive, darting about in country tweed and tartan.

-Located a wonderfully easy 45 minutes from London, the hotel has broad appeal, from families and locals to twentysomething urban escapees.
+Located a wonderfully easy 45 minutes from London, the hotel has broad appeal, from families and locals to twentysomething urban sophisticates.
 Multi-generational tables tuck into afternoon tea in the lounge alongside couples clinking glasses; outside, designer wellies are unpacked from 4x4s and children trot on horseback.
 A-listers and royalty are commonplace, and look into the verdant yonder and you might spot William and Harry honing their polo skills on the lawn.

 Horses are a big thing here and the sound of clip-clopping rivals the hum of luxury cars in the driveway.
 Equine touches pepper the hotel, from characterful horse portraits in the bar to horseshoe motifs and tackle kit sculptures.

 Rooms are palatial and each guest is welcomed with a bottle of Veuve Cliquot.
 King-sized four-poster beds are framed in wrought iron branches, while deep copper bathtubs stand on heated marble floors next to rainforest showers.
 Our room boasts a log fire, lit at request, a Bang & Olufsen television and silky embroidered wallpaper.